Jefftitus13/CarInfos/README.md

 ## Configuration
 1. Configure the connection string in `appsettings.json` to point to your preferred SQL Server database.
-2. Configure user roles and claims-based policies in `Startup.cs` or `Program.cs`.
+2. Configure user roles and claims-based policies in `Program.cs`.
 3. Add JWT secret keys and token settings in `appsettings.json`.

 ## Secured Endpoints